CONNECTIONS MURAL ART CURRICULUM

-Click on the links below to access and print the art lessons for this project.
+Click on the links below to download and print the art lessons for this project.

-These lessons are designed for grade school age children and are free to download and use for anyone who wants to use them.
+These lessons are designed for grade school age children and are free to all to download and use.

 “Using abstraction to portray how we are all connected”